-Let’s face it, pregnancy comes with its share of uncomfortable sensations.
-There’s swelling, lightheadedness, teenage-style acne, and more.
-The amount of potential side effects to growing and developing a new life are enough to make your head spin.
+The amount of potential side effects of growing and developing a new life are enough to make your head spin.
 But if you ran off to the emergency room every time you had back pain or felt nauseated, you’d never be at home.

 It’s normal for many women to experience Braxton-Hicks contractions, also known as false labor, early in the third trimester.
-But if your cramps and contractions don’t fade, you may be going into pre-term labor – in which case it’s important to call your health care provider.
-He or she will be able to help you discern the difference between practice contractions and the real deal.
+But if your cramps and contractions don’t fade, you may be going into pre-term labor, in which case it’s important to call your health-care provider.
+They will be able to help you discern the difference between practice contractions and the real deal.